wordofwarning/wordofwarning.org/current/2016-spring/noble/index.md

 Box Office Tel: 0161 274 0600

 ####Access Information
 Age advisory: Strictly 18+ (ID may be required when collecting tickets.)
 Contains adult content and material that some audience members may find offensive.
 With no interval, the show lasts approximately 60 minutes.
-Primarily English spoken word + audio-visual presentation???.
+Primarily English spoken word + audio-visual presentation.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####More
 Blending performance, comedy and film, Kim Noble tries to get close to other people on this planet.
 Keith for instance.
 You maybe.